-- 1. Subject to the provisions of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof): - (a) Panamanian tax payable under the laws of Panama and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Panama (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Panamanian tax is computed; - (b) in the case of a dividend paid by a company which is a resident of Panama to a company which is a resident of Ireland and which controls directly or indirectly 5 per cent or more of the voting power in the company paying the dividend, the credit shall take into account (in addition to any Panamanian tax creditable under the provisions of subparagraph (a)) Panamanian tax payable by the company in respect of the profits out of which such dividend is paid. - 2.
-Subject to the provisions of the laws of Panama, double taxation shall be avoided as follows:
+1. Subject to the provisions of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof):

+(a) Pakistan tax payable under the laws of Pakistan and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Pakistan (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Pakistan tax is computed;

+- (b) in the case of a dividend paid by a company which is a resident of Pakistan to a company which is a resident of Ireland and which controls directly or indirectly 5 per cent or more of the voting power in the company paying the dividend, the credit shall take into account (in addition to any Pakistan tax creditable under the provisions of subparagraph (a) of this paragraph) Pakistan tax payable by the company in respect of the profits out of which such dividend is paid. - 2.
+In Pakistan, double taxation shall be eliminated as follows: